N-acetyl-L-cysteine: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

-In isolated cells from healthy adults and HIV patients, N-acetyl cysteine increased antibody-dependent cellular cytotoxicity of neutrophils and mononuclear cells.
-Additionally, after treatment with N-acetyl cysteine in humans, an improvement in the phagocytic capacity of neutrophils was observed, although chemotaxis was not affected.
-Furthermore, N-acetyl cysteine increased the number of CD4+ cells in patients with low glutathione levels.
+In isolated cells from healthy adults and from patients with HIV, N-acetylcysteine increased antibody-dependent cell-mediated cytotoxicity of neutrophils and mononuclear cells.
+In addition, after treatment with N-acetylcysteine in humans, an improvement in neutrophil phagocytic capacity was observed, although chemotaxis was not affected.
+Furthermore, N-acetylcysteine increased the number of CD4+ cells in patients with low glutathione levels.

 Antiviral